1. He may be trying to cut ‘dead weight’

 Musk also co-founded Neuralink, which develops implantable brain-machine interfaces, and OpenAI, an artificial intelligence research laboratory.

-According to Forbes, Musk is currently the richest person in the world with a net worth of $188.3 billion.
+According to Forbes, Musk is the second richest person in the world with a net worth of $184 billion.
+Musk held the title since September 2021, but was recently overtaken by Bernard Arnault, who is worth an estimated $186 billion.

 Sure, not everyone is a fan of his new strategy at Twitter. #RIPTwitter has been everywhere, with users saying their goodbyes and sharing their other social media accounts just in case Twitter collapses.